brjagger/mmvt_seekr/docs/getting_started.rst

 Getting Started
 ===============

-This page details how to get started with mmvt_seekr.
+This page details how to get started with MMVT SEEKR.

 Installation
 ------------

-Instructions for installing MMVT can be found at:
+Instructions for installing MMVT SEEKR can be found at: